Accreditation

 5 years

-This New Roads & Street Works Act (NRSWA) for Supervisors (Units 1, 10 – 14 & 16) course teaches the skills supervisors need to carry out work to the standards of the New Roads and Street Works Act 1991 - the legal framework for street works.
+This New Roads & Street Works Act (NRSWA) for Supervisors course teaches the skills supervisors need to carry out work to the standards of the New Roads and Street Works Act 1991 - the legal framework for street works.

 It is for new roads and street work supervisors who:

-The NRSWA training course aims to provide delegates with the skills and knowledge to perform Supervisor duties to the standards prescribed by City & Guilds in-line with the NRSW Act 1991, in order to safeguard themselves and others.
+The NRSWA training course aims to provide delegates with the skills and knowledge to perform Supervisor duties to the standards prescribed by HAUC (UK) and the awarding bodies in-line with the NRSW Act 1991, in order to safeguard themselves and others.

 You will become competent in the supervision of manual excavation and reinstatement on the highway, including: